Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 A Hazelcast xml configuration file is loaded from the classpath (can be found in the src/main/resources directory).
 Once the configuration file is loaded, a DataSerializeableFactory of id 9000 is added, with a lambda acting as the implementation, which returns a IdentifiedDataSerializableProgrammer when given 9001 and null for all other cases.
-Side skirting the need for a concrete implementation.
+Side skirting the need for a concrete implementation of the interface.

 The same thing can also be accomplished if the Hazelcast Server is not running on the same process as the application that consumes it.
 A Hazelcast client can be created with a DataSerializableFactory.